samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

    child1
 ```

-In the above Hyperlambda, there is one root node.
+In the above Hyperlambda there is one root node.
 Its name is _"name"_, its value is _"value"_, and this node
 has one child node, with the name of _"child1"_.
 Its child node does _not_ however have a value, which results
 in its value being _"null"_.
 The reason why the Hyperlambda parser understands _"child1"_ as the child of
-the _"name"_ node, is because it is prefixed by 3 spaces (SP) relatively to the _"name"_ node.
+the _"name"_ node, is because it is prefixed by 3 spaces (SP) relative to the _"name"_ node.
 This allows you
 to create graph objects (tree structures) with any depth you wish, by simply starting out with the number of
-spaces the node above has, add 3 additional spaces, and you can declare children nodes of the above node.
+spaces the node above has, add 3 additional spaces, and you have declares children nodes of the node above.

 If you think of these nodes as a sequence of function invocations, from the top to bottom, where all of the
-nodes are assumed to be referencing slots - You can imagine how the tree structure resulting from parsing
+nodes are assumed to be referencing slots, and all children nodes arguments to your slots - You can imagine
-Hyperlambda into a graph object can easily be evaluated, due to its recursive nature, making it easy to
+how the tree structure resulting from parsing Hyperlambda into a graph object can easily be evaluated, due
-express idioms such as _"if"_, _"while"_, _"for-each"_, etc.
+to its recursive nature, making it easy to express idioms such as _"if"_, _"while"_, _"for-each"_, etc. In
+fact logically this is similar to the way XSLT works, except there's no XML, only Hyperlambda, lambda objects,
+and nodes.

 Since each slot will be invoked with the node referencing the slot itself as the _"input"_ `Node`,
 this makes the Hyperlambda evaluator recursive in nature, allowing a slot to evaluate all of its children,
 after executing its custom logic, etc. And yes, before you ask, Hyperlambda has been heavily influenced by
 LISP.
-In some ways Hyperlambda _is_ Lisp for C#.
+In some ways Hyperlambda _is_ Lisp for C#, only with a completely different syntax, and without S-Expressions.

 ## Extending Hyperlambda